International School Inclusion Consultant

 From small town to

-At the ripe old age of 24, my husband and I embarked on our first experience abroad in Paris.
-It whet our appetite for living the expat life and we knew we wanted to raise our future children in a similar environment.
+At the age of 24, my husband and I embarked on our first international experience, living in Paris.
+This experience ignited our passion for living abroad and exposed us to new cultures and ways of life.

 A bit about my journey

-A US citizen, but a resident of Switzerland since 2013, I have been a teacher for over 20 years in three different countries, teaching general education as well as extensively with students K-12 who have additional learning needs such as Autism, learning disabilities, and intellectual disabilities.
+As a US citizen residing in Switzerland since 2013, I bring over 20 years of teaching experience in three different countries to my work.
+I have taught general education and have extensive experience working with K-12 students with additional learning needs, such as Autism, learning disabilities, and intellectual disabilities.

-I bring all of this knowledge and experience to the relationship I create with families and schools to address individual needs and concerns.
+With my knowledge and experience, I strive to establish strong relationships with families and schools to address individual needs and concerns.

 - Masters Degree - Exceptional Education emphasis on marginalized populations, University of Wisconsin-Milwaukee, USA

 - Bachelor's Degree - Double major Elementary Education Special, Education Minor in World Religions, Luther College, Decorah, Iowa, USA

 - I serve on the International and European boards of SENIA and work to bring the message of inclusive education to international schools.